-In our earlier work using co-propagating pump and probe pulses we obtained a spatial overlap factor, $f_V$ , in units of cm-1 after manually integrating the differential absorption signal over the pump-probe delay time.
-However, the temporal overlap of the pump and probe pulses is automatically encoded into the overlap factor when using counter-propagating pulses, resulting in units of cm-1·s-1.
+In our earlier work using co-propagating pump and probe pulses we obtained a spatial overlap factor, f_V , in units of cm-1 after manually integrating the differential absorption signal over the pump-probe delay time.16 However, the temporal overlap (i.e., convolution) of the pump and probe pulses is automatically encoded into the overlap factor when using counter-propagating pulses, resulting in units of cm-1·s-1, and does not need to be considered as long as the pulse widths are short compared with the path length over which they interact.
 For both cases, counter- and co-propagating pulses, the overlap parameter is identical for 2PA and SRS, therefore we scale the 2PA spectrum using known Raman scattering cross sections of the solvent in order to obtain absolute 2PA cross sections for the solute.
-The accuracy of the 2PA cross sections determined using this method only depends on the accuracy of the solvent SRS cross section and the solute concentration, because all other experimental parameters (including pump pulse energy and spatial overlap) are essentially eliminated from the determination of $\sigma{2PA}$ .
-The SRS cross section is a fundamental property of the solvent, and therefore can be known very precisely.
+The accuracy of the 2PA cross sections determined using this method only depends on the accuracy of the solvent SRS cross section and the solute concentration, because all other experimental parameters (including pump pulse energy and spatial overlap) are essentially eliminated from the determination of σ{2PA} .16 The SRS cross section is a fundamental property of the solvent, and therefore can be known very precisely.
 Furthermore, this approach allows solute 2PA cross sections to be easily updated if more accurate Raman cross sections are determined at a later time.
-In this contribution, we use differential Raman cross sections of 0.86, 2.45, and $3.27 \times 10^{-30}$ cm·molec.-1sr-1 for the CH stretching bands of methanol, DMSO, and toluene, respectively, based on new measurements with an estimated uncertainty of 15%.
+In this contribution, we use differential Raman cross sections of 0.86, 2.45, and 3.27×10^{-30} cm2·molec.-1sr-1 for the CH stretching bands of methanol, DMSO, and toluene, respectively, based on new measurements with an estimated uncertainty of 15%.